A civil society guide to the 73rd World Health Assembly #WHA73

 19 May 2020: WHA Journal 2 (schedule and reports)

-Hope you liked it.
+Our coverage of the first session of WHA73 is closed now; hope you liked it.
 See you again in better times!

 Author: Thomas Schwarz, MMI Network